-20. Experimental schools must first be established before we can establish normal schools.

-The need of experimental schools Education and instruction must not be merely mechanical; they must be founded upon fixed principles; although at the same time education must not merely proceed by way of reasoning, but must be, in a certain sense, mechanical.
+20. Experimental schools must first be established before we can The need of establish normal schools.
+Education and instruction must not be merely mechanical; they must be founded upon fixed principles; although at the same time education must not merely proceed by way of reasoning, experimental schools but must be, in a certain sense, mechanical.